Authored by Adam Sherman

 Some other great features of these shoes are A rugged upper outsole that is extremely durable and supplies great traction, a shank stabilizer to provide arch support on any type of terrain, water-ready polyester webbing upper that is comfortable, durable, and dries quickly after getting wet and a cushioned EVA foam midsole that absorbs the impact where needed the most.

 It’s an all-round great walking shoe that is both fab and multifunctional.
-These shoes will definitely give you the orthotic support that is needed to tackle those everyday activities on any surface.
+These shoes will definitely give you the orthotic support that is needed to tackle those everyday activities on any surface, with no risk of worsening your bunions.

 The Cortona Sandal

 Still not convinced that orthotics can be stylish?
-If not, check out this great option -- our Cortona sandal.
+If not, check out some other types of sandals, like our Cortona sandals.

 The Cortona Sandal is one of best bunion-friendly options out there.
 This sleek sandal doesn’t offer much of a raise, but its design allows for incredible comfort.
 And they are good for those with bunions.